 The currency in South Korea is the Korean Won (KRW).
 The exchange rate is subject to market fluctuation, but usually US$1 equals approximately KRW 1,000.
 Banknotes come in denominations of 1,000, 5,000, 10,000, and 50,000.
 While most places accept credit card payments, it is a good idea to keep a stash of small denomination notes.

-Foreign currency and traveler’s checks can be converted into KRW at most banks and currency exchange offices.
 Make sure to bring valid ID since some banks will ask for ID when making transactions.
 Both Incheon International Airport and Gimpo International Airport provide foreign currency exchange services.
 If you missed the chance to exchange currency at the airport, there are also many places to exchange money near the Conference venue in Seoul Station and Myeongdong.

 The official language spoken in South Korea is Korean.
 The writing system known as ‘Hangul’ was invented from scratch for the Korean language by King Sejong in 1446.
 Many people may also understand basic English in Seoul.